EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial.md

 ## Overview

-This tutorial will guide you through the polyglot persistence sample with EventStoreDB using GitHub Codespaces.
+This tutorial will guide you through the Multimodal Data Transformation sample with KurrentDB using GitHub Codespaces.

 ::: info
 GitHub Codespaces provides an instant and preconfigured development environment in your browser for this quickstart.
 To learn more about Github Codespaces, [click here](https://github.com/features/codespaces).